quietvoid/dovi_tool/README.md

     **Flags**:
     - `--eos-before-el` Write the EOS/EOB NALUs before the EL.
 Defaults to `false`.
-        This flag enables the same behaviour as MakeMKV and yusesope's mux script.
+        This flag enables the same behaviour yusesope's mux script.
         Enabling this therefore results in identical output using **`dovi_tool`**.

+        In recent versions of `MakeMKV`, EOS/EOB NALUs are removed.

     - `--no-add-aud` Disable adding AUD NALUs between frames
     - `--discard` Discard the EL while muxing.
 This is equivalent to injecting the RPU, but without extracting first.